StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/workspaces/base-images.md

 Base Images are predefined environments with a pre-installed Python version and a set of libraries designed to help you dive into AI Studio right away.
 AI Studio offers two different base images to accommodate the scale of your workspaces: one that's GPU enabled and one that's CPU-only.

-CPU-only images are smaller, faster to load, and are most useful when performing basic computations and traditional data science algorithms.
-CPU-only images have most of the same libraries as the more robust GPU-enabled options, so users who don't have a GPU that's compatible with AI Studio are still likely to find them helpful.
-GPU enabled images support CUDA packages and attach notebooks to the device to run on GPUs without additional configuration by the user.
+CPU-only images are smaller, faster to load, and are most useful when performing basic computations and traditional DS algorithms.
+CPU-only images have most of the same libraries as the more robust GPU-enabled options, so users that don't have a GPU that's compatible with AI Studio are still likely to find them helpful.
+GPU enabled images support cuda packages and attach notebooks to the device to run on GPUs without additional configuration by the user.

 ### Minimal Image